 How long will my personal injury lawsuit take?

-For ethical reasons, we will need to meet with you to discuss the details of your case before we’re comfortable providing an estimate on how long your personal injury lawsuit will take.
-Any lawyer who tells you they know exactly how long your case will take without knowing the details isn’t being honest.
+Because it is impossible to give an accurate timeline without first knowing the case, we will need to meet with you to discuss the details of what happened before we can evaluate what the legal process may entail.
+Any lawyer who tells you they know exactly how long your case will take without knowing the details is not being honest.

 What’s the average settlement for a personal injury case in Atlanta?

-Here at Scholle Law, we’ve been able to secure verdicts and settlements ranging from $90,000 for a cyclist hit by a car in Gwinnett County, to $14 million for a medical malpractice victim who lost her sight due to negligent anesthesiologists — and everywhere in between.
+Here at Scholle Law, we have been able to secure verdicts and settlements ranging from hundreds of thousands of dollars for car accidents to millions for medical malpractice.
 During your free consultation with Scholle Law, our experienced personal injury attorneys can calculate your damages and give you an estimate of how much your case is worth.

 What percentage of personal injury cases go to trial?